What will replace your Lloyds Avios Rewards credit card in 8 days?

 You cannot apply if you have had a Virgin Atlantic Reward+ credit card in the previous six months.
 You are free to apply if you have any other Virgin Money credit card or the free Virgin Atlantic Reward credit card.

-When you spend £10,000 per year on the Virgin Atlantic Reward+ Mastercard, you can choose a benefit.
-This is what you can pick from:
+When you spend £10,000 per year on the Virgin Atlantic Reward+ Mastercard, you will receive a reward voucher.

 Other information: